AviatrixSystems/Docs/HowTos/cloud_wan_workflow_azure_vwan.rst

 		|cloudwan_azure_vwan_example_vpngw|

-	- Wait for at least 30 minutes for Azure to create Hub
+	- Wait for at least 30 minutes for Azure to create VPN gateway

 	- Refresh the page